 Available as an e-book for Kindles, tablets, phones and as a downloadable PDF

-If you would like to read more, you can purchase the complete set of ten letters from Notting Hill Editions.
+If you would like to read more, you can download the complete set of Letters from here.

 For more information on rights to the books please contact email@example.com